vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

   useCertManager: true
 ```

 This is only a subset of the configuration parameters available in Contour.
-To display all configuation parameters, use the `--values-schema` option to display the configuration settings against the appropriate version of the package:
+To display all configuration parameters, use the `--values-schema` option to display the configuration settings against the appropriate version of the package:

 ```sh
 % tanzu package available list contour.community.tanzu.vmware.com